Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Discussion

 \subsection{Comparison of the proposed classification systems}

-Excluding the LTMGH dataset, the SDLS exhibits the best overall classification performance for the three classification problems for both LOIO and LOSO CV.
-However, when we include the LTMGH dataset, the ULS yields better EEG-level LOSO CV results.
-Examining the results from the SSLS and SDLS also show that a channel-level slowing detector based on deep learning is superior to one based on shallow learning.
-Therefore, it is recommended to deploy the SDLS instead of the SSLS.
+Excluding the LTMGH dataset, the DLDS exhibits the best overall classification performance for the three classification problems for both LOIO and LOSO CV.
+However, when we include the LTMGH dataset, the TDS yields better EEG-level LOSO CV results.
+Examining the results from the SLDS and DLDS also show that a channel-level slowing detector based on deep learning is superior to one based on shallow learning.
+Therefore, it is recommended to deploy the DLDS instead of the SLDS.

 The results suggest that we should always recalibrate the systems to bestow superior classification accuracy.
 Otherwise, we train the proposed systems with EEG data from other institutes.
-Assuming we have EEGs from a new dataset, we should always deploy the SDLS for most cases as it is superior to the ULS.
-Even if channel-level annotations are unavailable for this dataset, we can deploy a slowing detector trained on other datasets, and only retrain the EEG classifier on the EEGs from the target center.
-However, we should deploy the ULS if the EEGs are recorded under non-standard conditions that may result in distortions in the EEG.
-The SDLS is not suitable in this situation, as the EEGs are not generalizable.
+Assuming we have EEGs from a new dataset, we should always deploy the DLDS for most cases as it is superior to the TDS.
+Even if channel-level annotations are unavailable for this dataset, we can deploy a slowing detector trained on other datasets and only retrain the EEG classifier on the EEGs from the target center.
+However, we should deploy the TDS if the EEGs are recorded under non-standard conditions that may result in distortions in the EEG.
+The DLDS is not suitable in this situation, as the EEGs are not generalizable.

 Therefore, we should always recalibrate the systems if possible.
 Otherwise, we train the proposed systems with EEGs from other institutes.
-The SDLS is suitable for most situations besides when the EEGs are recorded under unusual conditions.
-In such cases, we should deploy the ULS.
+The DLDS is suitable for most situations.
+However, when the EEGs appears to be not generalizable, we should deploy the TDS to recalibrate the system.